Mendelbaba/fitnessTrackerMVP/README.md

 - user statistics page

 User Actions
--register account.
+- register account.
--user can search or browse workout templates
+- user can search or browse workout templates
--user can create a custom template
+- user can create a custom template
--user can update their statistics
+- user can update their statistics

 Database contains
- -users
+ - users
- -workouts
+ - workouts
- -workouts created or saved by user
+ - workouts created or saved by user
- -users current template
+ - users current template